 Jehovah’s Witnesses have also strongly discouraged parents in these cases from calling the police, as they don’t want to “bring reproach on Jehovah’s name,” or make themselves look bad to anyone outside the organization.
 They adhere to a scripture in 1 Corinthians 6, which talks about not taking your brother to court.

 While Jehovah’s Witnesses are free to interpret scriptures any way they wish, there is a problem with insisting on these organizational procedures for children.
 Adults are able to make an informed decision about whether or not they agree with a religion and its teachings and procedures, but these rules about requiring two witnesses and not going to the police are decisions being made for children.
 These children have not agreed to these rules.

 Let’s explain it this way.
 If you, as an adult, are being viciously, brutally raped and molested by someone in your congregation, and you decide to allow it to continue because you don’t have a second witness to this molestation, and also decide that you don’t want to call the police and “bring reproach on Jehovah’s name,” that’s certainly your choice.
-I personally think any adult who would do that is drooling bat-crap crazy, but again, you’re an adult and you can make this decision.
+I personally think any adult who would do that is drooling bat-shit crazy, but again, you’re an adult, and you can make this decision for yourself.